Defining the Customer Journey + Digital Transformation

 Because satisfied customers make more money for your company – and companies that have mastered digital transformation are prime disruptors for industries, according to Oliver Ehrlich, Harald Fanderl, and Christian Habrich from McKinsey & Company.
 “Across sectors, satisfied customers spend more, exhibit deeper loyalty to companies, and create conditions that allow companies to have lower costs and higher levels of employee engagement,” they write.
 “As digital pure plays such as Amazon, Apple, and Uber continuously reinvent themselves by delivering simple, immediate, and individualized experiences, even traditional business-to-business players in sectors such as chemicals and steel are making bold moves to build dynamic shared digital ecosystems around customer needs.”

-or customer experience, with the convenience of placing orders with one-click checkout, real-time feedback from other buyers and complete visibility on delivery status,” agrees Raman Katyal, CapGemini’s head of supply chain business services, in Supply Chain Digital.
+“Amazon-like” has become an industry standard for customer experience, with the convenience of placing orders with one-click checkout, real-time feedback from other buyers and complete visibility on delivery status,” agrees Raman Katyal, CapGemini’s head of supply chain business services, in Supply Chain Digital.
 “For customers, the service not only meets immediate requirements, but also creates a need for something they may not even have been aware of until it was recommended.”
 But that requires an entire digital ecosystem in the background to make it happen, he warns.

 McKinsey analysts specifically call on companies to launch an integrated operating model organized around customer journeys, or the end-to-end experience of a customer buying a product or service.
 They note, too, that companies that do so experience up to 15 percent revenue increases and simultaneous reductions in cost to serve of more than 20 percent.